 Q.18.
 State a difference between aquaculture and pisciculture.

 A.18.
 Pisciculture is the fish farming done in isolated water bodies whereas culturing of aquatic animals and plants in freshwater is termed as aquaculture.

 Q.19.
 Justify the variable term ‘desirable trait’ with suitable examples.

 A.19.
 The desirable trait can be different for different plants.
 Listed below are the traits incorporated:

 Higher tolerance levels in response to the environmental stress – bajra, maize, jowar are resistant to water stress

 Pathogen-resistant – Moong bean is resistant to powdery mildew and yellow mosaic virus

-Improved crop quality and high-yield – Atlas 66 utilized as a donor to develop wheat varieties with an enhanced protein content
+Improved crop quality and high-yield – Atlas 66 utilized as a donor to develop wheat varieties with enhanced protein content.

 Short Answer Type Questions